 The final item I purchased from bareMinerals was their loose mineral All Over Face Color in the shade A Little Sun which is described as a “light brown with warm rosy tones.”
 Compared with Faux Tan and Warmth, the color payoff is sheerer and I found myself having to build this color up on my cheeks more.
 While the color itself is very pretty and it possesses a sheen like all of the other bareMinerals bronzers that I’ve tried, it also contains a smattering of microshimmer.
 It doesn’t contain a lot of shimmer and most of it can be dusted away from the face easily with a big, fluffy brush but it’s still a bit shimmery nevertheless.
 Personally, I prefer my bronzers shimmer-free, so I like A Little Sun but I don’t love it.

 Ingredients: Mica (CI 77019), Bismuth Oxychloride (CI 77163), Iron Oxides (CI 77491, CI 77492, CI 77499), Titanium Dioxide (CI 77891)

-If I had to choose a favorite among these three bronzers, my pick would be Faux Tan, hands down.
-You don’t as much product with it compared with the Invisible Glow Bronzer — 1.5 grams versus 7 grams — but Faux Tan is much more pigmented, so you don’t need to use as much product to warm your face up.
+If not for the starch, the Invisible Bronze bronzer would be my top pick.
+The color and finish are fantastic; unfortunately, the formula’s too drying for my skin type.
+As such, if I had to choose a favorite among the three bronzers, I would have to go with Faux Tan.
+You don’t get as much product with it compared with the Invisible Glow Bronzer — 1.5 grams versus 7 grams — but Faux Tan is much more pigmented, so you don’t need to use as much product to warm your face up.
 The finish is naturally glowy without being shimmery and I can see the color working on many people from the very light to medium/tan depending on how much or little of the powder you use; it’s very customizable and blendable.